-NA7.7.3 - Track Lighting Integral Current Limiter: The proposed requirements will remove the installation certificate requirements in NA7.7.3 Track Lighting Integral Current Limiter.
+NA7.7.3 - Track Lighting Integral Current Limiter: The proposed requirements will remove NA7.7.3 Track Lighting Integral Current Limiter.
 The primary data to be collected is whether claimed wattages listed in NRCC-LTI-01 are installed.
 With readily available and cost-effective highly efficacious display lighting, this approach is no longer required.